ViacomInc/data-point/packages/data-point/README.md

 ### <a name="reducer-parallel">parallel</a>

-The **parallel** reducer takes an array of reducers and returns their output.
-Unlike a **ReducerList**, which returns the output from the last reducer in the array, **parallel** returns an array where each element is the output from a reducer.
+This resolves an array of reducers.
+The output is a new array where each element is the result of a reducer;
+this contrasts with `ListReducer`, which returns the output from the last reducer in the array.

 **SYNOPSIS**